Bannerlord-Modding/Documentation/_intro/getting-started.md

 ## Debugging a project

 1. Open your project properties and go to the `Debug` tab.
-2. Select the `Start external program` option and then browse for `ManagedStarter.exe` located in the `bin\Win64_Shipping_Client` directory in your game files.
+2. Select the `Start external program` option and then browse for `Bannerlord.exe` located in the `bin\Win64_Shipping_Client` directory in your game files.
 3. Set your working directory to the `bin\Win64_Shipping_Client` directory in your game files.
 4. Add the following command line arguments \(be sure to replace MyModule with the name of your module\):
    * `/singleplayer _MODULES_*Native*MyModule*_MODULES_`